 Assembling my own IKEA cabinets

-When I tell people that I assembled my own cabinets from IKEA kitchen they look at me with an odd look – it’s perceived as being quite a feat, but as someone who’s lived through it, I think the admiration belongs to IKEA!
+When I tell people that I assembled my own cabinets from IKEA kitchen they look at me with an odd look – it’s perceived as being quite a feat!
+As someone who’s lived through it, though, I think the admiration belongs to IKEA!
 I realized as I was assembling drawers, adding drawer fronts, and putting together pullouts just how much research and savvy design has gone into the development of 2022’s version of IKEA cabinets.

 Honestly, I’m still shocked that assembling an entire kitchen really only required a screwdriver and a small hammer!
 There were plenty of things that surprised me about my Ikea kitchen remodel, but this was a really pleasant one!

 When all the boxes arrived – over 200 individual packages! – It was really overwhelming.
 But here’s how I approached it:

 The Easiest Way to Get Started Assembling an Ikea Kitchen:

 In 2020, I rediscovered my childhood love for puzzles.
 To put together a complex jigsaw puzzle, I start by sorting the pieces, next fitting the edge pieces together to form the frame, and then working section by section to complete the jigsaw puzzle.
 I used this same approach to assemble my IKEA kitchen from flatpack to fully assembled glory:

 1. Sort packages